Accident and emergency information

 - What's happened?

-At this point the Security Lodge will call an ambulance.
-They will also dispatch caretakers and security to assist and arrange access for the ambulance crew, and call you back to confirm that the ambulance is on its way.
+The Security Lodge will call an ambulance and dispatch caretakers and security to assist and arrange access for the ambulance crew, and call you back to confirm that the ambulance is on its way.

 You'll also be asked: